itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 The figure allows z-stack sectioning.
 An automatic videolike visualisation is in preperation for Summer 2014.

 The "GraphicViewPlot" does not support graphic element / marker plotting.
 Use "Itom2dQwtPlot" instead for this case.

+Features:

+* Supports real color and gray-value visialisation
+* Supports fixed ratio between image-pixel and monitor-pixel (4:1 - 1:4)
+* Fast implementation for 8-bit and 16-bit direct camera output.
+* Images are displayed in windows-style

 Properties
 ---------------